FlakyBlueJay/mb_musicbrainzsync/README.md

 MusicBee plugin to sync your tags/ratings to your account on MusicBrainz.

 ## Rationale
-I wanted something that would let me send data to MusicBrainz on Linux, but I use MusicBee through WINE and WINE apps don't play well with native apps with stuff like drag-and-drop (which was my workflow on Windows).
+I wanted something that would let me send data to MusicBrainz on Linux, but I use MusicBee through WINE and WINE apps don't play well with native apps with stuff like drag-and-drop (which was my workflow on Windows) and no player native to Linux has been able to replace MusicBee for me.

 So I thought, why not do it through MusicBee itself?
 WINE handles .NET pretty well nowadays.

 Yeah, it still means I'm dependent on Windows for a bit, but at least my workflow will no longer be broken on Linux and other people can have that flexibility.